niko-vahlas/GrandPrixPulse/README.md

 - Look up most recent lap records of different Formula 1 circuits

 ### Description of Application Platform
-We will use PHP/MySQL for backend and HTML/CSS for frontend
+We will use PHP/MySQL for backend and HTML/CSS for frontend.

 ### ER Diagram